Fight for $15: Achievements

+In the state of Washington, two cities have been described as test cases for the $15 minimum wage.
+In SeaTac, a small suburban community whose economy centers around the Seattle–Tacoma International Airport, the minimum wage was increased to $15 per hour in 2014 without any intermediate stages, which resulted in heavy media attention.
+In 2014, Seattle became the first major city in the US to raise the minimum wage to $15 per hour.
+The campaign was spearheaded by socialist city councilmember Kshama Sawant with support from a broad coalition of labor unions (under the leadership of state labor council president Jeff Johnson), faith groups, and other organizations.
+Seattle's minimum wage for large employers was raised to $15.45 in 2018 and $16 in 2019.
+Studies of Seattle's workforce have shown no decline in employment and tangible benefits for workers.

 The Fight for $15 movement has succeeded in several states and cities in raising the minimum wage to $15 or more per hour.
 In California, the minimum wage has been raised in stages since 2016, starting from a rate of $10 per hour, and will reach $15 per hour in 2022.
 Several cities in California have already raised the minimum wage to $15 or more, including Berkeley, El Cerrito, Emeryville, Mountain View, San Francisco, San Jose, San Mateo, and Sunnyvale.
 Massachusetts passed the "Grand Bargain" law in 2018, which raises the state minimum wage to $15 per hour by 2023, after yearly increases from the $11/hour minimum reached in 2017.
 The state of New York will raise the minimum wage in the Downstate region to $15 per hour in 2021, while in Upstate New York the minimum wage will be set by the Commissioner of Labor no lower than $12.50 per hour.
 In New Jersey, the minimum wage will reach $15 per hour in 2024.
 In March 2019, both Maryland and Illinois have explicitly passed laws or statutes on the process of "gradually increases over several years" raising their state minimum wage to at least $15 per hour.
 In May 2019, Connecticut passed a $15 per hour law.
 On November 3, 2020, 61% of Florida voters passed Amendment 2, which raises the minimum wage to $10.00 per hour effective September 30, 2021, and then increases it annually by $1.00 per hour until the minimum wage reaches $15.00 per hour in 2026 and then reverts to being adjusted annually for inflation.
+In 2022, Hawaii passed a law to raise the minimum wage to $18 per hour by 2028 at a rate of $2 every two years, and 59% of Nebraska voters passed Initiative 433, which raises the minimum wage to $15 per hour by 2026 at a rate of $1.50 a year.